-Marshalls and sheriffs conjure up images of the Wild West, and this is actually helpful.
-As in films like High Noon (1952) or Tombstone (1993), marshals in pre-modern towns were on their own.
-Only in exceptional situations could they deputize private call on and citizens for a posse (short for posse comitatus).
-Films like The Wild Bunch (1969) and Butch Cassidy and the Sundance Kid (also 1969), in which tough and endearing groups of outlaws are eventually mowed down mercilessly by the sheer ordered force of the modern state, commemorate the losses and gains felt at moving from the selfhelp and community of the premodern to the regimented and impersonal world of the modern.
+pre-modern towns were on their own.
+Only in exceptional situations could they call on and deputize private citizens for a posse (short for posse comitatus).
+Films like The Wild Bunch (1969) and Butch Cassidy and the Sundance Kid (also 1969), in which tough and endearing groups of outlaws are eventually mowed down mercilessly by the sheer ordered force of the modern state, commemorate the losses and gains felt at moving from the self-help and community of the pre-modern to the regimented and impersonal world of the modern.

-Simply put, pre-modern states did not have the means to engage in the type of law enforcement that consider today, normal we particularly preventative policing and the investigation of mundane This important fact lies crimes. behind the severity of punishments found in Islamic law and in many pre-modern legal systems for that Though scholars matter. criminal law continue to disagree on the best means of deterring crime, a common approach has been the utilitarian one formalized by Bentham.
+Simply put, pre-modern states did not have the means to engage in the type of law enforcement that we consider normal today, particularly preventative policing and the investigation of mundane crimes.
+This important fact lies behind the severity of punishments found in Islamic law and in many pre-modern legal systems for that matter.
+Though scholars of criminal law continue to disagree on the best means of deterring crime, a common approach has been the utilitarian one formalized by Bentham.
 Its basic premise is the following equation:

-(E)xpected Punishment/Deterrent power = (S)everity of Punishment x (P)robability of getting caught.... $\underline{E}$ = $\underline{S} \times \underline{P}^{65}$ severity of punishment (S) must be mammoth.
+(E)xpected Punishment/Deterrent power = (S)everity of Punishment x (P)robability of getting caught... $E = S \times P$ .
+65

 In a system where there are few or no police or where the police do not busy themselves investigating crimes, moderately intelligent criminals faced little chance of being caught.
-According to the E = S x P equation, if the probability (P) of being caught is minuscule, then in order for any meaningful deterrent effect to be created the
+According to the $E = S \times P$ equation, if the probability (P) of being caught is minuscule, then in order for any meaningful deterrent effect to be created the severity of punishment (S) must be mammoth.
 Frightening punishments were seen as the only way to deter potential criminals whom police (what few there were) would never be able to reach.
-We can see this clearly in Britain in the 1700's and early 1800's.
-In 1820 there were over two hundred crimes punishable by death in Britain, including stealing firewood and poaching fish from another's fishpond.
-The colony of Virginia had the death penalty for taking vegetables or fruits from a garden.
+We can see this clearly in Britain in the 1700s and early 1800s.
+In 1820 there were over two hundred crimes punishable by death in Britain, including stealing firewood and poaching fish from another's fishpond.66 The colony of Virginia had the death penalty for taking vegetables or fruits from a garden.